 THE LONELY SUPERPOWER

 To understand the forces that govern U.S.-Chinese relations, it helps first to understand U.S. power and Washington's current global strategy.
-Here is a
+Here is a Chinese view: in the long term, the decline of U.S. primacy and the subsequent transition to a multipolar world are inevitable; but in the short term, Washington's power is

 - Full website and iPad access